 At the Department of Microbiology different types of clinical specimens are analyzed, microbes are diagnosed and different types of antibiotics are tested against them.

-- For identification of microbes isolated from clinical specimens, State of the Art Instrument VITEK-2 is being used.
-In a very short time, the system uses its automated platform and extensive database to identify these microbes based on their biochemical properties.
+- For identification of microbes isolated from clinical specimens, State of the Art Instrument VITEK-2 and VITEK MS (MALDI-TOF) is being used.
+In a very short time, the system uses its automated platform and extensive database to identify these microbes based on biochemical properties and mass spectrometry analysis.

-• To address Antibiotic Resistance challenges, Minimum Inhibitory Concentration (MIC) of antibiotics is being tested and reported depending on the type of microbes.
+- To address Antibiotic Resistance challenges, Minimum Inhibitory Concentration (MIC) of antibiotics is being tested and reported depending on the type of microbes.

-• Urine analysis is being performed on a fully automated instrument DIRUI FUS2000 which is capable of reporting 120 tests in an hour.
-It provides precise and accurate results with the help of technologies such as reflectance photometry, flat flow cytometry, digital imaging technology, and artificial intelligence identification technique.
+- Urine analysis is being performed on a fully automated instrument DIRUI FUS2000 which is capable of reporting 120 tests in an hour.
+It provides precise and accurate results with the help of technologies such as reflectance photometry, flat flow cytometry, digital imaging technology and artificial intelligence identification technique.

-• Microbiology department test and report more than 100,000 culture sensitivity tests per annum.
+- Microbiology department test and report more than 100,000 culture sensitivity tests per annum.